 Since his retirement from pro ball in 2005, Mark has coached at the amateur level in all age groups.
 Mark is actively involved with several local charities including Special Olympics, Autism Speaks, Big Brothers/Big Sisters, and serves on the Board of Directors for the Special Athletes Booster Foundation..

 Mark has three sons.
 Kevin, graduated from Brown University where he played baseball for four years.
-Kevin owns Diamond Diagnostics Training and worked in player development for the Pittsburgh Pirates for three years, He is now coaching with the Detroit Tigers.
+Kevin owns Diamond Diagnostics Training and works in the Detroit Tigers system as a coach.
 Dalton, Mark's second son, played for the University of Florida for three years, winning the CWS National Championship in 2017, and graduated in 2018.
 Dalton now plays in the Philadelphia Phillies organization.
-Mark's youngest son, Hayden, is a 15 year old tennis player and attends Sarasota Middle School!
+Mark's youngest son, Hayden, is a 15 year old tennis player and attends Venice High School.

 Mark lives in Sarasota with his wife and three sons.